-There are numerous reasons reporting bias incidents is important:
+There are numerous reasons reporting bias incidents is important, such as:

-- support targets of bias; inform our community that hate and bias are real and occur on our campus
+- informing our community that hate and bias are real and occur on our campus.

-- hold accountable those who violate the law or the university conduct code
+- holding accountable those who violate the law or the university conduct code.

-- educate those who may unknowingly engage in acts of bias
+- educating those who may unknowingly engage in acts of bias.

 Who should report?